 To fund our support to the Haven we have held various fund raising events such as quizzes and car boot sales.
 We also have a regular cake stall once a month after Sunday service – many of us have enjoyed home-made cakes from this during the week!!!

-Talitha Arts is a unique non-profit making group of professional artists and arts therapists passionate about the potential to restore hope, dignity and worth through the freedom of the creative arts.
+Kairos Arts is a unique Jersey non-profit making group of arts therapists passionate about the potential to restore hope, dignity and worth through the freedom of the creative arts.

-Cathy Morling (aka actress Cathy Sara), our Minister’s wife, is the Deputy CEO and Head of Overseas Development of this emerging charity (Charitable Registration will be complete in 2015).
+Cathy Morling (aka actress Cathy Sara), our Minister’s wife, is CEO of the charity.

-Talitha’s overseas work focuses on offering workshops to young girls in Aftercare Homes who are survivors of trafficking and sexual abuse in Kolkata and Mumbai in India.
+The overseas work focuses on offering workshops to young girls in Aftercare Homes who are survivors of trafficking and sexual abuse in Kolkata and Mumbai in India.
 This work is in partnership with The International Justice Mission, helping to transform the lives of these broken girls.
-Although the training and volunteer network has its core support in London historically, The Centre hosts Talitha awareness and fundraising events here in Jersey, and may see Talitha workshops supporting vulnerable groups in the island in the future.
+The Methodist Centre hosts Talitha awareness and fundraising events here in Jersey, and may see Kairos workshops supporting vulnerable groups in the island in the future.

-For more information or to receive a monthly newsletter visit www.talitha.org.uk or look us up on facebook: TalithaCreativeArtsWorkshops.
+For more information or to receive a monthly newsletter visit www.talitha.org.uk or look us up on Facebook

 Anandaban Hospital is a specialist leprosy hospital in Nepal and provides medical services to 15 districts.
 It is the main hospital for leprosy complication management to a country population of around 27 million people.
 It also has a workshop which produces custom-made prosthetics and orthotics. http://www.leprosymission.org.uk